trentapple/llama.vscode/resources/help.md

 ### How to use it
 The best wey to prepare the environment for the agent is by selecting an Env (group of models).
 So, below is the standard workflow:
 1. Select "Show Llama Agent" from llama-vscode menu or Ctrl+Shift+A to show Llama Agent.
-2. Click "Select Env" button (visible if there is no selected env) and select env.
-Only envs, which support agent, will be shown.
+2. Click "Select Env" button (visible if there is no selected env) and select env, which supports agent, for your needes.
 This will download the required models and start llama.cpp servers with them.
 For the external servers (like OpenRouter) llama-vscode will ask for api key if needed.
 3. Write your request and send it with Enter or the "Send" button.

 Optional